NadaK2003/Smart-Face-Attendance-System/README.md

-# Face Recognition Attendance System
+# Smart Face Attendance System

-A computer vision system that recognizes student faces in real-time and marks their attendance automatically using webcam footage.
+A computer vision system that recognizes student faces in real-time and marks their attendance automatically.

 ## Features
 - Real-time face detection and recognition